-BRAMWELL TOVEY is the GRAMMY® and JUNO award-winning Music Director of the Vancouver Symphony Orchestra.
-As a guest conductor he works internationally with some of the world’s most prestigious orchestras.
-During 2012/13 his guest appearances include the New York Philharmonic, the Los Angeles Philharmonic, the Cleveland and Philadelphia Orchestras, the Boston Symphony, the Sydney Symphony, the Melbourne Symphony and the Toronto and Montreal Symphonies.
+BRAMWELL TOVEY (11th July 1953 – 12th July 2022) was a GRAMMY® and JUNO award-winning Music Director of the Vancouver Symphony Orchestra.
+As a guest conductor he worked internationally with some of the world’s most prestigious orchestras including the New York Philharmonic, the Los Angeles Philharmonic, the Cleveland and Philadelphia Orchestras, the Boston Symphony, the Sydney Symphony, the Melbourne Symphony and the Toronto and Montreal Symphonies.

 In 2008, with violinist James Ehnes, Bramwell and the VSO won a GRAMMY® and a JUNO award for their recording of Barber, Korngold and Walton concertos.
 In the fall of 2009 the VSO toured to Korea and China, including two concerts at the Beijing International Festival.
 In the Spring of 2010 the VSO performed in Toronto, Montreal, Quebec and Ottawa.
 In 2011 the VSO and Naxos records announced the launch of the Naxos Canadian Classics label with a disc of music by VSO Composer Laureate, Fugitive Voices - the Music of Jeffrey Ryan which has been nominated for a JUNO award.
 In January 2013 Bramwell and the VSO toured the western United States.